bokan/facedetection/doc/writing-a-face-detection-api-in-go.md

 ## Caching the responses

 Now we have a fully working Face Detection API.
 To improve efficiency, we can cache the successful responses.
 Ideally, we don't want to change any of the existing components.
-We're going to introduce the cache in the caller (main) as an HTTP middleware.
+That's why we're going to introduce the cache in the caller (main) as an HTTP middleware.

 Middleware is a function that receives the original `http.Handler` and returns an `http.Handler` which wraps the original one.
 This gives us opportunity to access the request and response writer before and after the original handler.